FrankBevr/Inkora/docs/Journey/Saturday.md

 ### Intro

 On these kinds of Projects I chunk them usually.
 Take a piece of time that i like to commit and throw it against it.
 In this case 1 week.
-Before I start try to particpates on Workshops with the hope I learn something which i was not aware of it.
-Thats always the case, so declaring victory is already set in stone. ��
+I try to participate in the workshops that are getting offered.
+Its quite likely I learn something, which I dont know.
+Today I recaped my Figma Skills, with creating props to define compoents and etablish strucutre.
+I recap also my emacs knowlege to create one Organisational File to keep some kind of track. `.org` Files should have everything.
+Quite neat format, but all these shortcuts, yikes 😅

 :::details Recap - Details